 Assemblies and all class based lessons provide high quality opportunities for praise linked to deeper learning.

-Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Headteacher's Award, Writer of the Week and the cube system of reward.
+Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Headteacher's Award, Writer of the Week, mathematician of the week, good to be green postcards and the cube system of reward.